-The Pendulum is subject to British Standard BS 7976, BS EN 13036-4:2003 and operated to the UK Slip Resistance Group Guidelines Issue 5 (2016).
+The Pendulum is subject to European Standard BS EN 16165 and British Standard BS 7976, BS EN 13036-4:2003 and should be operated in accordance to these standards and the UK Slip Resistance Group Guidelines Issue 5 (2016).
 This is the UK HSE and UKSRG preferred in-situ slip test method.

 As a fully portable test, it allows precise locations to be slip tested i.e. the site of a fall.
-The test is a quick and efficient and most organisations find that this test can be carried out with minimal disruption to their business.
+The test is reliable and efficient and most organisations find that it can be carried out with minimal disruption to their business.

 The Rz Surface Roughness test measures the surface roughness and should be taken in support of a pendulum assessment as it can provide additional information about a floor surface and its ability to cope with contaminants.